mameen7/restclient-api/README.md

 # japi
-Javascript client service for REST based APIs integration.
+JAPI is a Javascript client service for REST based APIs integration.
 Japi considers each api resource to be an object, there by leveraging on the power of object oriented design to improve code reusabilty by eliminating code redundancy and boilerplate code for every API endpoint call.

 ## Goals:

  - Improve code reuserbility
  - Eliminate API calls boilerplate code
- - Achieve cleaner API service
+ - Achieve cleaner frontend API service

 Japi provide you with an extensible `BaseAPI` class that implements basic request CRUD operation, and allow you as a developer to extend it for more specific api operations like resource searching etc, leveraging on the pre-defined methods like `get`, `create`, `update`, and `delete`.